 As with the sharing of any information, we urge customers to be thoughtful about information they share; please see our Privacy Statement for more information.

 The DNA Relatives tool is an interactive 23andMe tool, allowing you to find and connect with your genetic relatives and learn more about your family story.
-Genetic relatives (also known as DNA Relatives matches) are identified by comparing your DNA with the DNA of other 23andMe members who are participating in the DNA Relatives tool.
+Genetic relatives (also known as DNA Relatives matches) are identified by comparing your DNA with the DNA of other 23andMe customers who are participating in the DNA Relatives tool.
 When two people are found to have an identical DNA segment, they very likely share a recent common ancestor.
 The DNA Relatives tool uses the length and number of these identical segments to predict the relationship between genetic relatives.

 Relatives In Common